 I seek balance by looking at my assumptions and beliefs, whatever unconsciously corrals, misdirects and exhausts me of wildness, causes me to lose contact with the inexplicable essence of life, the spontaneity and unity of everything and especially my capacity for stillness.
 Narrow assumptions establish imbalance.
 They arise from a resistance to breakdown, an illusion of stability and a compulsion to preserve that illusion.
 In modern culture, instability is regarded as failure; yet ironically, that very stability is itself a distortion of reality.
 I have set limits on the degree, pace and character of change, all of which may interfere with or rob me of the benefit of failure, vision, connection or satisfaction.
 It is by failure that I discover balance.
 No imbalance, no homeostasis; only a brittle, narrow comprehension of complexity.

 For more than 18 months I’ve been engaged in a close encounter with a physiological disorder, a rare condition, which coincidentally, like climate change, is 100% fatal if left untreated.
-It arises in the deepest realms of my anatomy, where life itself is produced in its most elemental form.
+It arises in the deepest realms of my physiology, where life itself is produced in its most elemental form.
 This non-malignant dysfunction is instability personified, inexplicable to the layman, buried in background assumptions about how life is supported.
 And though it can be understood and explained in modern medical terminology, it cannot be adequately addressed according to these limited terms.
 They are just concepts, equally applicable to your car or your computer.
 It has emerged as my personal monster.
 It cannot be smothered by knowledge, technicalities or reason.
 There is no certainty or way of turning it into a monument sitting on a shelf.
 It’s an outlier at the frontier of medicine.
 It’s marvelous in that respect, transformative, daunting, life threatening and mysterious.
 Reductionist framing can’t possibly tell the full story.

 Likewise, the marvel of climate change can be explained in the same reductionist terms, which don’t—and can’t—plumb the depths of the behavioral dysfunctions, the flawed outlook, the mechanisms of denial at the heart of such a condition, except perhaps by applying the analogy of autoimmunity: we are attacking ourselves, making a seemingly inexorable series of self-destructive decisions.
 Or worse, life is threatening itself with extinction, promising to change, failing to change, repeating the cycle, carrying immense guilt and then sloughing it off by dissociating.
 These are the behaviors of an addict.
 Not all of humanity is addicted, but the addicted are leading the rest of us into the abyss.

 The term ‘climate’ should be applied to the context of all life including the social, not solely to atmospheric/oceanic conditions or the many thousands of biological effects.
 The climate of earth is deteriorating, but this is so in every sense of the term, not merely the weather.
 If we traced the acceleration of the global warming effect, the loss of ice, the acidifying oceans, the pending collapse of the food chain, the Sixth Great Extinction, all are paralleled by the massive concentration of wealth at the top, the degradation of civil discourse, the corruption of democratic norms, the influence of money in politics, pollution on an unprecedented scale, feudalization of the economy and the degradation of all forms of capital.
-The atmosphere is poisoned.
 None of us can breathe.
 Indeed, deep in the center of the earth economy, the engine of true vitality is being silenced.
 If we addressed the social and economic context of earth adequately, emissions would likely fall greatly, whereas focusing on driving down emissions alone is clearly not working fast enough.

 I’m not an addict, though I surely am complicit.
 I could (by some sideways logic) relate to COVID-19 as a random invader, an alien agent, a force to be reflexively resisted as if it has no intelligence.
 We can track its adaptive capacities, disassemble it and understand its transport and replication systems.
 It has no mind, yet it has intelligence.